First Up, What is Cashmere?

 - To fold cashmere always fold the arms in on top of the garment and then fold the top over the bottom, to avoid a crease down the center of your item

-- Before storing cashmere for a while without wear, ensure it is washed first as storing for a longer period any dirt, oils and odors will encourage moths
+- Before storing cashmere for a while without wear, ensure it is washed first as any dirt, oils, and odors will encourage moths

 - When storing cashmere for longer periods, always use a cotton bag, which allows for airflow do not store in plastic bags as in humid environments the plastic can sweat

 - Never wash cashmere in a machine, it’s just too risky

 - Never tumble-dry cashmere as heat damages cashmere fibers